3Betters/3Betters.com/readme.md

 _be +EV_

 # Introduction
 3Betters is a powerful, cloud based platform for all areas of Poker (learning, teaching, researching).
-From the very beginning it was designed to be easily moddable by anyone, regardless of programming experience, by exposing the API you'll find in this document.
+From the very beginning it was designed to be easily modded by anyone, regardless of programming experience, by exposing the API you'll find in this document.

 The site is built on [KirbyCMS](http://getkirby.com), uses [jQuery Mobile](http://jquerymobile.com) and a customized version of the jQM [Graphite](http://driftyco.github.io/graphite/) theme.
 However, to get started all you need to do is download the [latest site build](https://github.com/3Betters/3Betters.com/archive/master.zip) (which is an exact clone of what's on the live site) and jump in with these docs.